Rituximab: Legal status

 Rituximab was approved for medical use in the United States in November 1997.

 Biosimilars

 Biosimilars are approved in the United States, India, the European Union, Switzerland, Japan, and Australia.
-The US FDA approved rituximab-abbs (Truxima) in 2018, rituximab-pvvr (Ruxience) in 2019, and rituximab-arrx (Riabni) in 2020.
+The U.S. FDA approved rituximab-abbs (Truxima) in 2018, rituximab-pvvr (Ruxience) in 2019, and rituximab-arrx (Riabni) in 2020.

 In July 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency recommended marketing authorization for the rituximab biosimilar Ituxredi produced by Dr. Reddy's Laboratories / Holding GmbH.
 Ituxredi is intended for the treatment of non-Hodgkin's lymphoma, chronic lymphocytic leukemia, rheumatoid arthritis, granulomatosis with polyangiitis and microscopic polyangiitis and pemphigus vulgaris.
 Ituxredi was authorized for medical use in the European Union in September 2024.

 A Rituximab biosimilar was approved in India in 2007.

 Economics

 In 2014, Genentech reclassified Rituxan as a specialty drug, a class of drugs that are only available through specialty distributors in the US.
 Because wholesalers discounts and rebates no longer apply, hospitals would pay more.

 Patents on rituximab have expired in the European Union and in the United States.
 Biosimilars were approved in the United States, India, the European Union, Switzerland, Japan, and Australia.
 The US FDA approved rituximab-abbs (Truxima) in 2018, rituximab-pvvr (Ruxience) in 2019, and rituximab-arrx (Riabni) in 2020.
 Truxima and Riabni are approximately $3600 per 500 mg, wholesale - 10% less than Rituxan, while Ruxience is 24% less than Rituxan.
 The Indian biosimilar ituxredi retails for about 1/6 the price.